nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

   * Pros: Easy and fast to find flashcards with a specified tag.
   * Cons: Many duplicate copies of flashcards will be created.

-### Edit Flashcard
+### Edit flashcard

 #### Implementation

-The Edit mechanism operates by editing the flashcard at a specified index of the last displayed list.
+The Edit flashcard mechanism operates by editing the flashcard at a specified index of the last displayed list.
 The new information is encapsulated inside a `EditFlashcardDescriptor` and is passed together with the `Index` object to the `EditCommand`.